250th Rifle Division (Soviet Union): Battle of Smolensk

 During this fighting the commander of the 922nd Rifle Regiment, Maj.
 Dmitri Ignatievich Kuznetsov, distinguished himself.
 The regiment was defending a section of the DukhovshchinaBely road near the villages of Okolitsa and Chernyi Ruchei from hastily-dug trenches under German artillery and air bombardment.
 Kuznetsov directed his soldiers to repel several German attacks from his command post, despite being wounded in the arm.
 When the fighting reached its climax he led a counterattack which threw the German forces back, but suffered a more serious wound in the process.
 He died in a field hospital on July 28.
 Kuznetsov was posthumously made a Hero of the Soviet Union on August 31, and after the war a street in Demidov was named in his honor.

-In orders issued by Timoshenko at 0240 hours on July 26 the division was to destroy the German forces remaining in the Okolitsa area and capture the Sutoki region, 12km south of that place.
-During that day and the next 30th Army recorded some tactical successes in advances of 5–15km against the dug-in company-size battlegroups of 18th Motorized Division, but General Gorbachyov died of wounds sustained in combat.
+In orders issued by Timoshenko at 0240 hours on July 26 the division was to destroy the German forces remaining in the Okolitsa area and capture the Sutoki region, 12 km south of that place.
+During that day and the next 30th Army recorded some tactical successes in advances of 5–15 km against the dug-in company-size battlegroups of 18th Motorized Division, but General Gorbachyov died of wounds sustained in combat.
 He would be replaced on August 1 by Col. Pavel Afinogenovich Stepanenko.
 This officer had previously served as chief of staff of 52nd Rifle Corps and would be promoted to the rank of major general on May 21, 1942.
 By July 31 it was clear that the offensive to recover Smolensk and rescue the three nearly encircled armies had failed, but had also forced Army Group Center's two panzer groups to a near standstill.

 In the course of this fighting, by August 1 the three rifle regiments were reduced to the following strengths: